lingualdev/lingualdev.github.io/content/blog/validating-react-intl-applications/index.md

   - de-de.json
 ```

-For more advanced scenarios you can consult the [README](https://github.com/lingualdev/i18n-check?tab=readme-ov-file#examples), which includesF more examples on how to setup the check depending on how the translation files are organised.
+For more advanced scenarios you can consult the [README](https://github.com/lingualdev/i18n-check?tab=readme-ov-file#examples), which includes more examples on how to setup the check depending on how the translation files are organised.

-You can use the `-l` or `--locales` option to define the directory that contains the target files and with the `-s` or `--source` option you can specify the base/reference file to compare the target files against.
+You can use the `-l` or `--locales` option to define the directory that contains the target files and with the `-s` or `--source` option you can specify the source language (i.e. `en-us` or `en`) to compare the target files against.

 ```bash
 yarn i18n:check --locales messageExamples --source en-us
 ```

-In the above scenario the `i18n-check` will compare the `fr-fr.json` and `it-it.json` file against the `en-en.json` file and check for any missing or broken keys.
+In the above scenario the `i18n-check` will compare the `fr-fr.json` and `it-it.json` file against the `en-us.json` file and check for any missing or broken keys.
 Running the above command might return the following result:

 ![Example 1](lingual-i18n-check-cli-example-1.png)